HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 First, set the login property to `mail` to match the identity attribute coming in from your IdP.
 To do this,

-1. Go to the WAS console.
+1. Go to the IBM WebSphere Application Server Integrated Solutions Console.

 2. Navigate to **Security > Global security > User account repository > Configure... > <LDAP_ID>**